lfn-cnti/bestpractices/doc/README.md

 Best practices are introduced, modified, and removed to keep up with industry trends and technological advances via a process defined in [here](cbpps).

-**Figure 1-1** below illustrate CNF WG relation to other communities and how best practices defined by CNF WG are consumed.
+**TO BE REPLACED: Figure 1-1** below illustrate CNF WG relation to other communities and how best practices defined by CNF WG are consumed.

 ![CNF WG Relation with other industry communities](./figures/cnf-wg-relation.png)